MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/servers/manage/iccmevent--eventtype-property.md

  On input, the value to set for the event type.
 On output, this parameter points to the retrieved event type.

 ## Return Values
  The property returns an `HRESULT` code.
-Possible values include, but are not limited to, the following:
+Possible values include, but aren't limited to, the following one:

  S_OK
  The method succeeded.